strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 Porting from Actix to Rocket v0.4 was a matter of
 [one +175 -150 lines commit](https://github.com/strohel/locations-rs-rocket/commit/f37de2fe).[^lines]
-It looks a bit scary, but was actually mostly mechanical: converting Actix type to Rocketry ones, and then fixing all compiler errors --- I love how `rustc` essentially works as your to-do list.
+It looks a bit scary but was mostly mechanical: converting Actix type to Rocketry ones, and then fixing all compiler errors --- I love how `rustc` essentially works as your to-do list.
 There was only one major hurdle: